-If it’s your first time off-grid and you’re used to city power, there are a few changes you’ll have to make to get the most out of your solar power system.
+If it’s your first time off-grid and you’re used to mains grid power, there are a few changes you’ll have to make to get the most out of your solar power system.
 If you’re already off-grid and are now making the switch to solar power, you’ll already be familiar with this list!

 An off-grid solar power system can generally handle most of your day-to-day electrical needs if you’ve got the right kit.
 But there are a few things that aren’t recommended for use on solar, because they use a lot of power, and could leave you with no energy for other things you need (like the freezer full of food!).

 The key items to be aware of is anything intended to produce heat – heaters, cooktops, hot water cylinders etc. These are the main reason why off-grid solar quotes from most companies are so high!
 But they don't need to be if you're willing to adapt your lifestyle a little, you can save a lot of money on an off grid solar power system.

 Heating and Air Conditioning